jaorduz/jaorduz.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Javier Orduz is a dedicated educator and researcher, currently serving as a Visiting Assistant Professor at Earlham College and an Instructor at Baylor University.
-With a deep love for mathematics, physics, and computing, he has spent years contributing to research, teaching, and mentoring the next generation of scientists.
-His journey has taken him from being a Research Scholar and Computer Science Instructor at Baylor University to spending five impactful years as a Postdoctoral Researcher and Associate Professor at the Universidad Nacional Autónoma de México (UNAM).
+**Dr. Javier Orduz** is a passionate educator, researcher, and mentor with a deep commitment to science and community.
+He currently serves as a Visiting Assistant Professor at *Earlham College* and an Instructor at *Baylor University*, where he blends his love for mathematics, physics, and computing to inspire the next generation of scientists and engineers.

+His academic journey spans several countries and institutions—starting as a Research Scholar and Computer Science Instructor at Baylor, and later spending five enriching years as a Postdoctoral Researcher and Associate Professor at *Universidad Nacional Autónoma de México (UNAM)*.
+These experiences shaped his interdisciplinary approach to both research and education.

-Outside of academia, Dr. Orduz is a passionate advocate for quantum computing.
-As the coordinator of [QMexico](http://qmexico.org/), he works hard to bring quantum computing education and research to communities across Latin America.
-He also leads the [Quaker-ECE](https://quaker-ece.cs.earlham.edu/) initiative at Earlham College, where he encourages students to explore the exciting world of quantum computing.
+Beyond the classroom, Dr. Orduz is a strong advocate for democratizing access to quantum computing.
+As the coordinator of [QMexico](http://qmexico.org/), he champions education and research opportunities across Latin America.
+He also leads [Quaker-ECE](https://quaker-ece.cs.earlham.edu/) at Earlham, encouraging hands-on exploration of quantum technologies.

-As a Research Scientist in AI, Dr. Orduz focuses on quantum machine learning, creating innovative algorithms that push the boundaries of what’s possible.
-He’s also deeply involved in mentoring through the [LatinX AI](https://www.latinxinai.org/) community, where he supports and empowers underrepresented voices in artificial intelligence.
+His current research bridges *quantum computing*, *machine learning*, and *high-energy physics*, with a special focus on quantum machine learning algorithms that aim to tackle real-world challenges.
+As a member of the [LatinX in AI](https://www.latinxinai.org/) community, he actively mentors underrepresented voices in technology, helping foster equity in STEM fields.

-His work spans quantum computing, machine learning, and high-energy physics, and his growing influence is reflected in his research and active participation in global scientific events.
-Through it all, he’s remained committed to inspiring underrepresented groups and advancing Latin America’s role in science and technology.
+Through his work, Dr. Orduz continues to build inclusive scientific communities, create innovative technologies, and promote Latin America's leadership in global science and innovation.

 <!--